 In addition, as stated, the website uses Google Analytics in conjunction with the code "_anonymizeIp()", so that IP addresses are only processed anonymously, thus avoiding direct personal reference.
 The user-related data is stored for a period of 14 months.

 Consent to the use of Google Analytics can be revoked under the cookie settings by removing the "Statistics" check mark.

 We use the Facebook Pixel feature on the website without advanced data matching from Facebook Ireland Ltd, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland ("Facebook").

 We use the visitor access statistics (remarketing function) "Custom Audiences" from Facebook Ireland Ltd, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland ("Facebook"), also known as Facebook Pixels.
 This feature allows us to target visitors to the website with advertisements by displaying personalized, interest-based Facebook advertisements for visitors to this website when they visit Facebook social network.
 This feature will only be activated with your consent and permission.
-If the feature is active, it will establish a direct connection to a Facebook server when you visit this website.
+If the feature is active, it will establish a direct connection to a Facebook server when you visit the JKU website.
 In doing so, the Facebook server knows which of our websites you have visited.
 Facebook assigns this information to your personal Facebook user account.
 Even if you are not registered with Facebook or have not logged in, the provider may find out and store your IP address and other identification features.

 We use Facebook pixels for marketing and optimization purposes to show you interesting advertising on Facebook and make the website more attractive.